StefanSchroeder/Golang-Regex-Tutorial/README.md

 Golang - Regular Expression Tutorial

-This will becomes a Regexp tutorial for Go, the language.
+This will become a Regexp tutorial for Go, the language.